-Many Nepalese people in the affected areas have been living in temporary homes for more than two years.
-For them, only one thing is important: they want a house again!
+For many Nepalese people in the affected areas, only one thing is important: they want a house again!
 But it has to be built in the right place and they must have the guarantee that it is their property.

 Despite the solid plans and financial resources from the government, reconstruction does not go as fast as is needed.
 Bureaucratic procedures and a big gap between government and citizens are slowing down the process.
 The government is looking for practical ways to speed up reconstruction.